Book cover

 1.2.1 Requirements

-Requirements can be functional or non-functional.
+Requirements are classified as either functional or non-functional.
 Functional requirements define the features or services a system should provide.
 Non-functional requirements, on the other hand, outline how a system should operate, including constraints and the expected quality of service.
 Examples of non-functional requirements include, but are not limited to, performance, availability, fault tolerance, security, privacy, interoperability, scalability, maintainability, and usability.

 Let’s consider a banking application as an example.
 The functional requirements of this application may include account balance display, statement generation, transfers between accounts, and debit card cancellation, among others.
 The non-functional requirements might be as follows: